RyanLiu6/Ena/README.md

 The second core feature is Ena's ability to query a local custom LLM to categorize transactions into pre-set categories (defined in `src/model:Category`) so users have a better idea of what they're spending on.
 Currently, the local LLM model is based off Meta's Llama3, and its model is defined at `src/llm/Modelfile`.
 It has been instructed to only categorize a transaction if its at least 90% confident (0.9).
 While not perfect, it serves as a nice starting point for most users.

+> [!NOTE]
+> Due to how local LLMs work via Ollama, the first time this script is ran, it will take significantly longer (60+ seconds on my 7800XT).
+> This is primarily because Ollama has to load the model into memory before any requests can be made towards the model.
+By default, the model
+> stays in memory for 5 minutes.
+If possible, load the model beforehand, although that just kicks the problem to a different stage.
+Wait times
+> can vary depending on your machine.

 An option is also included, if preferred, to manually categorize transactions that have been categorized into the catch-all category of Expense.
 If this option is enabled, every time a transaction is categorized into the generic category, the console will prompt the user to type in a valid category before moving onto the next transaction.
 This gives some control back to the user.
 At this point, no training is done to the LLM as that is a bit out of my scope.

 ## Usage